longevityframework/longevity/manual/repo/delete.md

 layout: page
 ---

-Use `Repo.delete` to remove a persistent entity from the database:
+Use `Repo.delete` to remove a persistent object from the database:

 ```scala
 val userState: PState[User] = getUserState()